Mac mini vs. iMac vs. Mac Pro: Which Apple desktop should you get?

 When you take a look at the iMac's specs, it's easy to understand why.
 All iMacs (in their stock configuration) use differently-clocked quad-core i5 chips, and this past fall they were updated with Intel's "Haswell" microprocessor.
 Much of Haswell's design benefits are more specific to laptop computers, because of improved power efficiency.
 But Apple used the refresh opportunity to spruce up storage options and wireless networking - all iMacs now support 802.11ac Wi-Fi, which works up to three times faster than 802.11n.

-For external expandability, all iMacs sport Gigabit Ethernet, two Thunderbolt ports (the original, not the faster Thunderbolt 2 found on newer MacBook Pros with Retina Display and the Mac Pro), four USB 3.0 jacks, SDXC card slot and headphone jack.
+For external expandability, most iMacs sport Gigabit Ethernet, two Thunderbolt ports (the original, not the faster Thunderbolt 2 found on newer MacBook Pros with Retina Display and the Mac Pro), four USB 3.0 jacks, SDXC card slot and headphone jack.